 He nicknamed me, the Paladin Kid after a popular 1960's TV Western Show, "Have Gun, Will Travel".
 The main character, Paladin, was a gentleman hired gunman.
 Monsignor would say I was just like the hired gunman; a gentleman, traveling long distances and taking on any fight even on short notice.
 The nickname stuck and I quickly became, The Palidan Kid, "Have Glove, Will Travel".

 Senator Nozzolio has been a strong advocate for the Finger Lakes Region, representing the 54th Senate District in the New York State Senate.
 While attending Mynderse Academy in Seneca Falls, he was a standout athlete in football and lacrosse.
 He also lettered in crew and sprint football at Cornell University.
 He earned a Bachelor's degree in Industrial and Labor Relations, and a Master's degree in Public Administration and Agricultural Economics from Cornell University.
 Senator Nozzolio also earned a Juris Doctor degree from the Syracuse University College of Law.
 Senator Nozzolio served as a JAG officer in the U.S. Naval Reserves and is currently a Commander in the New York Naval Militia.

-Senator Nozzolio has been a New York State Senator for the 54th district , since1992.
+Senator Nozzolio has been a New York State Senator for the 54th district, since 1992.
 Prior to his election to the New York State Senate, Senator Nozzolio served for 10 years in the New York State Assembly where he was chosen to serve as Deputy Minority Leader.
 His service and accomplishments to New York State have been impeccable.
 I have known the Senator for many years and I knew we shared the same passion for the safety and welfare of our youth.
 I also knew that he would be the man to get passed into law concussion protocol that all New York State schools would have to adhere to.